Notifiarr/notifiarr/README.md

 <img src="https://gh.notifiarr.com/img/repo-logo.png">

 This is the unified client for [Notifiarr.com](https://notifiarr.com).
-The client enables content requests from Media Bot in your Discord Server and also provides reports for Plex usage and system health among many other features.
+Written in Go & Svelte; works on most operating systems.

 ## Features

 - **Secure.** Built with the safety of your data as top priority.
     - Because we use it too.
+- Beautiful and intuitive user interface.
 - Service and network health checks and notifications.
 - Trigger scripts and commands from Discord.
 - Media requests from Discord.